Are you a teacher looking for ideas to create your school supply list? You’re in the right place!

 Always check with your school administrator first before asking parents for school supplies just to be safe.

 Keeping track of who brought which school supplies can be a challenge for all teachers, and it’s impossible to do without a good checklist.
 Just fill in the free printable below with your own student’s names and the items they brought.
-You can customize this printable supply checklist to meet your individual needs.
+You can customize this printable back to school pre k supply checklist to meet your individual needs.

-Click on the image above to download the free, printable school supply checklist.
+Click on the image above to download the free, printable preschool supply checklist.

 If you are allowed to ask parents for school supplies, it’s going to be in your best interest to add pictures to your list.
 You’ll increase your chances of getting the right brands when you include pictures on your list.